Linux zipinfo command

 - is a system file.
 Interpretation of Macintosh file attributes is unreliable because some Macintosh archivers don't store any attributes in the archive.

 Finally, the sixth field indicates the compression method and possible sub-method used.
 There are six methods known at present: storing (no compression), reducing, shrinking, imploding, tokenizing (never publicly released), and deflating.
-In addition, there are four levels of reducing (1 through 4); four types of imploding (4K or 8K sliding dictionary, and 2 or 3 Shannon-Fano trees); and four levels of deflating (super fast, fast, normal, maximum compression). zipinfo represents these methods and their sub-methods as follows: stor; re:1, re:2, etc.; shrk; i4:2, i8:3, etc.; tokn; and defS, defF, defN, and defX.
+Also, there are four levels of reducing (1 through 4); four types of imploding (4K or 8K sliding dictionary, and 2 or 3 Shannon-Fano trees); and four levels of deflating (super fast, fast, normal, maximum compression). zipinfo represents these methods and their sub-methods as follows: stor; re:1, re:2, etc.; shrk; i4:2, i8:3, etc.; tokn; and defS, defF, defN, and defX.

 The medium and long listings are almost identical to the short format except that they add information on the file's compression.
 The medium format lists the file's compression factor as a percentage indicating the amount of space that has been "removed":